0x4xel/HTNotes/README.md

 ## Content

-`Nothing except your eyes could verify if this tool will help you in the future`.
+`Nothing except your eyes could verify if this tool will help you in the future.`

 https://user-images.githubusercontent.com/48086822/200939575-04219c6f-0686-43a7-985f-18e30c4b2756.mp4